Skip to main content

 Use Authenticated Profiles with AI agents

-Browserless’s MCP integration and Authenticated Profiles give AI agents access to the real, logged-in web, so agents can navigate authenticated web applications, retrieve data from account-gated pages, and run parallel workflows without handling user credentials on every call.
+Browserless’s MCP integration and Authenticated Profiles give AI agents access to the real, logged-in web without handling user credentials on every call.
+Create the agent’s starting profile automatically with Autologin, so no login flow or secret ever lives in the agent.

 Browser MCP with saved auth state